Sleeping Bear Dunes National Lakeshore, MichiganNational Parks & Nature

 Top Things to Do

 When considering things to do at Sleeping Bear Dunes National Lakeshore, the options are as vast as the landscape itself.
-Our team has curated a list of must-do activities that showcase the best of what this incredible area has to offer.
+Our team has curated the essential experiences to ensure you make the most of your visit.

 Sleeping Bear Dunes National Lakeshore Hiking Trails

-• Empire Bluff Trail: A moderate 1.5-mile loop that leads to a stunning bluff overlooking Lake Michigan and the dunes.
-It's particularly beautiful at sunset.
+• Empire Bluff Trail: A moderate 1.5-mile loop trail offering stunning panoramic views of Lake Michigan and the coastline from a high bluff.

 Best Time to Visit

-Determining the best time to visit Sleeping Bear Dunes National Lakeshore largely depends on your priorities.
-Each season offers a distinct experience:
+The best time to visit Sleeping Bear Dunes National Lakeshore largely depends on your priorities.
+Each season offers a distinct experience, and we've broken down what to expect:

-• Summer (June-August): This is peak season, and for good reason.
-The weather is warm, perfect for swimming and all water activities.
-All facilities and services are fully operational.
-However, expect larger crowds, especially at popular spots like the Dune Climb and Pierce Stocking Scenic Drive.
-Reservations for camping and lodging are essential well in advance.
+• Summer (June-August): This is peak season, with warm weather perfect for swimming, sunbathing, and all outdoor activities.
+Expect larger crowds, especially at popular spots like the Dune Climb and Pierce Stocking Scenic Drive.
+Reservations for camping and lodging are essential.

-• Spring (April-May): Spring offers a quieter experience as the park awakens.
-Wildflowers bloom, and migratory birds return.
-While the weather can be unpredictable, it’s a great time for hiking without the summer heat.
-Some facilities may still be on limited hours.
+• Spring (April-May): Spring brings blooming wildflowers and fewer visitors.
+While the weather can be unpredictable, it's a great time for hiking and enjoying the tranquility before the summer rush.
+Some facilities may still be operating on reduced hours.

 Where to Stay Nearby